 - Even some Italian sausage or bratwurst could be a nice addition!

 … Then Choose Your Veggies.
 Once you have your protein, pick some veggies that will pair well.
 You can play it safe with some peppers, onions, and broccoli, or go little crazy and add some fennel, parsnips and beets.
-Any type of veggie you would typically roast can make a delicious and healthy one-pan meal.
+Any type of veggie you would typically roast can make a delicious one-pan meal.

 Think Themes.
 Sometimes a theme can help you pull it all together.
 Here are just a few examples: